sleeptoken/zettelkasten/Cross-origin resource sharing (CORS).md

 Source: #web #portswigger

 Tags:
+####  The response contains the `Access-Control-Allow-Credentials` header suggesting that it may support CORS.

 Cross-origin resource sharing (CORS) is a browser mechanism which enables controlled access to resources located outside of a given domain.
 It extends and adds flexibility to the same-origin policy (SOP).
 ## Same-origin policy